UAE to pull forces out of Yemen after calls for withdrawal, Saudi strike

 “In light of recent developments and their potential implications for the safety and effectiveness of counterterrorism missions, the Ministry of Defence announces the termination of the remaining counterterrorism personnel in Yemen of its own volition, in a manner that ensures the safety of its personnel,” the UAE statement said.

 The UAE announcement came amid efforts to tamp down tensions that have erupted in recent days.

-Qatar’s foreign ministry said that it welcomed the statements by Saudi Arabia and the UAE, which it said reflected a “commitment to prioritising the interests of the region, strengthening the principles of good neighbourliness, and adhering to the foundations and principles upon which the GCC Charter is based.”
+Qatar’s Ministry of Foreign Affairs said that it welcomed the Saudi Arabian and UAE statements, which it said reflected a “commitment to prioritising the interests of the region, strengthening the principles of good neighbourliness, and adhering to the foundations and principles upon which the GCC Charter is based.”

 The Gulf Cooperation Council consists of Qatar, Saudi Arabia, Bahrain, Kuwait, Oman and the UAE.

-Meanwhile, Saudi Arabia’s foreign minister Prince Faisal bin Farhan Al Saud held telephone conversations with US Secretary of State Marco Rubio, Pakistan’s Deputy Prime Minister and Foreign Minister Ishaq Dar, where they discussed “regional developments”.
+Meanwhile, Saudi Minister of Foreign Affairs Prince Faisal bin Farhan Al Saud held telephone conversations with US Secretary of State Marco Rubio and Pakistani Deputy Prime Minister and Foreign Minister Ishaq Dar, discussing “regional developments”.

 Tensions over the STC

-The Saudi-led coalition’s strike on Yemen’s Mukalla revealed widening tensions within a coalition that was built in 2015 to combat the Houthi rebels who control most of northern Yemen.
+The Saudi Arabia-led coalition’s strike on Yemen’s Mukalla revealed widening tensions within a coalition built in 2015 to combat the Houthis, who control most of northern Yemen.

-Emirati troops first arrived in Yemen as part of the Saudi-led coalition that year, but the UAE pulled out most of its forces in 2019, leaving only a limited number in the government-run south.
+Emirati troops first arrived in Yemen as part of the Saudi Arabia-led coalition that year, but the UAE pulled most of its forces out in 2019, leaving only a limited number in the government-run south.

-Following the Mukalla strike, which did not cause casualties, Rashad al-Alimi, the head of Yemen’s Saudi Arabian-backed presidential council, dissolved a defence pact with the UAE and gave Emirati forces 24 hours to leave.
+Following the Mukalla strike, which did not cause casualties, Rashad al-Alimi, the head of Yemen’s Saudi Arabia-backed presidential council, dissolved a defence pact with the UAE and gave Emirati forces 24 hours to leave.

 In a televised speech, al-Alimi said it had been “definitively confirmed that the UAE pressured and directed the STC to undermine and rebel against the authority of the state through military escalation”, according to the Yemeni state news agency.